DanRepik/api_foundry/readme.md

-# API-MAKER
+# API-Foundry

-Welcome to API-Maker, an open-source tool designed for rapidly building and exposing relational database resource as RESTful services.
-The project's primary objective is to offer a solution that requires minimal coding effort to query and manipulate data stored in relational databases.

-Database resources that API-MAKER can expose as services can be either tables or custom SQL.

-With tables API-MAKER provides services to support record management or CRUD operations.
-Additionally with table resourses API-MAKER provides a rich record selection API that reduces the need to build custom functions.

-Custom SQL operations can also be exposed.
+The `api_foundry` project is a powerful tool designed to automate the deployment of REST APIs on AWS using Lambda services to access and interact with relational databases (RDBMS).
+This project leverages the OpenAPI specification to define and manage the APIs.

+### Key Features:

+- **AWS REST API Deployment**: `api_foundry` simplifies the deployment of RESTful APIs on AWS by integrating with AWS Lambda, allowing seamless interaction with various relational databases.

+- **OpenAPI Specification**: The project uses the OpenAPI standard for defining API endpoints, request/response structures, and data schemas.
+This ensures that the APIs are well-documented, standardized, and easy to maintain.

+- **Automatic Record Management**: When OpenAPI schema objects are linked to database tables, `api_foundry` automatically generates record management services.
+This includes the creation of standard CRUD (Create, Read, Update, Delete) operations, providing a robust and scalable solution for managing database records through the API.

+- **Custom SQL Integration**: `api_foundry` allows developers to define custom SQL queries and associate them with specific OpenAPI path operations.
+This feature provides flexibility to perform complex queries and operations beyond standard CRUD functionalities, tailored to specific application requirements.

+### Summary:

+The `api_foundry` project streamlines the process of deploying APIs on AWS that interact with relational databases.
+By utilizing the OpenAPI specification, it not only ensures consistency and clarity in API design but also automates the creation of database-driven services and allows for custom SQL operations.
+This makes `api_foundry` an invaluable tool for developers looking to quickly deploy and manage data-centric APIs on the AWS platform.

+## Guide

-In the following sections we will provide a brief overview of the following API-MAKER features;
+This guide provides a brief overview of key API-Foundry features, including:

-* [Build an API](#Build an API in Five Minutes) - this section provides an abbreviated example of building an API.
+* **Building an API** - A quick introduction to implementing APIs with API-Foundry, featuring a concise example of deploying an API.
-* [Exploring the API deployment](#What API-Maker Deploys) - Briefly looks at resulting the API-MAKER deployment.
+* **Exploring the Deployment** - An overview of the infrastructure deployed to support the API.
-* **Exploring the Services** - This section delves into the API services that that was built, covered are basic operations and the enhanced record selection capabilities provided.
+* **Exploring the Services** - A deep dive into the API services built, including basic operations and enhanced record selection capabilities.
-* **Using Metadata Parameters** - These parameters allow requesting application to customize the results returned from the services.
+* **Using Metadata Parameters** - How to use metadata parameters to customize the results returned by the services.
-* **Managing Concurrency** - This section illustrates how API-MAKER handles currency between application clients.
+* **Managing Concurrency** - An explanation of how API-Foundry handles concurrency among application clients.
-* **Object and List Properties** - API-MAKER can return objects that have objects or list of objects as properties.
-This section demonstrates how to configure such properties.
+* **Object and List Properties** - Demonstrations of how API-Foundry can return objects with nested objects or lists as properties, and how to configure these properties.

-The examples presented here are accessing data in a Chinook database.
-What is presented in the example is an subset of a complete working example that can be found in the examples.
+The examples in this guide use data from the Chinook database.
+The examples presented here are a subset of a complete working example available in the examples directory.

 ## Build an API in Five Minutes

-There are three steps to building an API-MAKER api;
+There are three steps to building an API-Foundry api;

 1. Define the resources to be exposed in an OpenAPI document.
 1. Create a secret containing the connection parameters to access the database.
-1. Deploy the API-Maker as part of a IAC resource to AWS.
+1. Deploy the API-Foundry as part of a IAC resource to AWS.

-This section provides a quick overview of building an minimal API using API-MAKER.
+This section provides a quick overview of building an minimal API using API-Foundry.
 The examples presented here a accessing data in a Chinook database.
 What is presented is an subset of a complete working example that can be found in the examples.

 **Define Schema Objects**